 My next choice is: Swheat Scoop Natural Wheat Litter.
 It's organic, flushable, biodegradable, and worth the cost as a little goes a long way.
 Some recommend spraying a little vegetable or cooking oil (I use organic olive oil) onto the bottom and sides of the pan to disallow the litter from adhering to the sides and bottom.
 It doesn't do as good of a job clumping the litter as World's Best Cat Litter, however.
 So, it doesn't provide the same level of odor control, in my opinion.
-It's still an excellent litter, and better at clumping than most clay-based scoopable cat litter.
+It's still an excellent litter, and better at clumping than most clay-based scoopable litter.

-Like the clay clumping litters, the plant-based litter clumps will dry out and crumble if you don't scoop them out within a reasonable amount of time.
+- Like the clay clumping litters, the plant-based litter clumps will dry out and crumble if you don't scoop them out within a reasonable amount of time.
 Both should be scooped out twice per day, morning and evening.

-I recommend you get an excellent, wide, sturdy cat litter scoop.
+- I recommend you get an excellent, wide, sturdy cat litter scoop.
 You don't want one with gaps too wide or too close together.
 After some experimentation, I've found a cat litter scoop that properly scoops up the clumps and allows the clean litter to escape back into the pan.
 I recommend the Litter Lifter cat litter scoop.
 It's very durable, slides under the clumps and gets even the smallest little ones to leave nothing behind.
 Many of the other scoopers I've had have broken off at the handle, this one is made to last.

-If you decide to switch cat litters, do so gradually by adding a little of the new litter with each cleaning.
+- If you decide to switch cat litters, do so gradually by adding a little of the new litter with each cleaning.
 Cats are fussy about change, sensitive about their paws, and notice new scents, so you want to make this a slow process.
 The last thing you want is a kitty who suddenly decides he or she will not use the litter box anymore!

-Thoughts About Fecal Odor Control Cat Litters
+Thoughts About Fecal Odor Control Litters

 I've searched high and low to find out HOW it purports to reduce the feces odor, but have yet to find an adequate explanation.
 All their site says is that it controls bacterial odor by way of their "breakthrough formula."
 Again, they don't give any adequate scientific explanation about what on earth the formula actually is.
 But, it does not work.
 You are best off sticking with their Multiple Cat Formula.